Video Game: Noctropolis

 - Dark Is Not Evil: Darksheer's devices are fueled by a substance that's basically liquid darkness, created by a brotherhood who wished to use the substance for good.
-Peter would also frequently use it to heal himself after getting beaten up by supervillains.
+Nearly every encounter with a villain in the game also ends with Peter grievously wounded and needing to hurry back to the lair and use it to heal himself.

 - Expy: This game seems to take a lot of inspiration from Batman.